 Q: How do you join the Advocate Leadership Academy?

-A: The deadline for completing an Advocate Leadership Academy application to become a fellow is July 6.
+A: The deadline for completing an Advocate Leadership Academy application is generally up until the first class, as it is tough for newer participants to catch up after the orientation.
+To join, you have to apply via Zoom and then you receive a link to join.
+Once you join, we require you to fill out an application.
 See the Advocate Leadership Academy page to download an application.
 Team Leaders are decided by invitation only, which means we as a team pick the team leaders and then mail a notification to those people.
-If you have gotten a letter about being a team leader, you must fill out your W-9, sign your coe of conduct and mail it back to us by July 6.
+If you have gotten a letter about being a team leader, you must fill out your W-9 three weeks before the class begins to allow for processing time.
 If you have questions, email us at email@example.com or call us at (505) 670-5698.

 Q: Do I need to be in the Advocate Leadership Academy to participate in other activities?

-A: No. The activities other than the Academy, such as the Summer Fun Series, are open to anyone who is interested.
+A: No. The activities other than the Academy, such as the Keep in Touch group, are open to anyone who is interested.
 It is a great way to get to know people at the Center and see if it is the right place for you.
 It is also a way to have fun in a laid back environment.

 Q: Do I get paid for participating in activities?